KhairyaLegesse/python-quiz-app/README.md

 Select an answer from the multiple-choice options.
 Click "Submit" to check your answer.
 Receive immediate feedback on whether your answer is correct.

+Future Improvements

+Add more Python topics and questions.

+Implement a scoring system.

+Enhance UI with additional styling.

+Include a timer for answering questions.